 - Office Plans: In addition to an address, companies like iPostal1 also offer a business phone and fax number as part of their “Virtual Office” plan.
 Others might include a virtual receptionist to provide personalized support.

-If you require more than just a virtual address for your business, this kind of plan may be the right choice for you.
+If you require more than just a virtual address for your business, this kind of plan may be the right choice for you.st a virtual address for your business, this kind of plan may be the right choice for you.

 Premium Business Plans